Tips and Tricks for Assembling Raise the Black Plastic Miniatures

 This weird-looking thing is a “bilge pump”.
 It’s designed to pump water from the lower deck over the side of the ship.
 It’s completely optional and you can add it anywhere on your deck if you want it on your ship.

 It should be evident, but make sure you do the steerage first (green circle).
 Putting the back deck (yellow) in place first makes it a bit of pain once the sides of the hull are together.
-Sliding it in sideways and then rotating it in position makes it doable.
+It is doable but you kind of have to sliding it in sideways and then rotate it in position.
+Do it early and save yourself the trouble.

 On the first ship, I put the bottom hulls fully in place and moved on.
 When I came back to try to put the rear deck on I cracked part of the glue trying to get the deck in place.